converged-computing/fluxqueue/README.md

 ### Choices

 - **Duration of job comes from Kubernetes** Right now, we don't allow a special or different duration to be given to Fluxion.
 Any duration or deletion needs to come from Kubernetes first, by way of an object deletion.
 Otherwise we would need to orchestrate deletion from the cluster and Fluxion, and it's easier to ask the user to delete with a job duration or other mechanism.
+- **ungate** is done as a retryable task, the reason being that API operations to Kubernetes are not always reliable.

 ## Deploy